Secure | No Obligation | Takes 2 Minutes

 Your Guide to Lottery Bonds

 If you sell lottery tickets and/or use lottery equipment for commercial purposes most states will require you to obtain a surety bond.
 This type of surety bond is used to protect the state in the event that a lottery seller mishandles lottery funds or tampers with lottery equipment.
 Lottery bonds also protect consumers by ensuring the lottery seller adheres to industry regulations, ultimately keeping the lottery safe and fair for everyone.

 State Specific Costs

-Lottery bond costs and requirements vary greatly as the bond amounts and regulations surrounding each license are established on a state level.
+Lottery bond costs and requirements vary greatly as the bond amounts and regulations are established on a state level for each license.
 Select your state below for more information about lottery bonds in your area or call 1 (800) 308-4358 to speak with a surety expert.

 Pay a Low Rate for Your Lottery Bond

-Our surety specialists are brokers who will shop your bond with multiple underwriters to ensure you get the best rate available.
+Our surety experts are brokers, meaning we’re able to shop your bond around with the industry’s top underwriters to make sure you get the lowest premium available.
 Your exact premium will vary depending on how much coverage your state requires combined with your credit score.
 Most states require lottery bonds in amounts ranging from $5,000 to $15,000.
 Having a credit score above 650, will qualify you for the standard market and so you can expect to pay 1-5% of the bond amount, which is typically between $100 and $750 Click here to find out your exact premium and apply for your free, no-obligation price quote.